Braemar Chairman Monty J. Bennett Defeated at Ashford Hospitality Trust, Inc.’s Annual Meeting in Broad Referendum on his Failed Leadership

 For Braemar to issue a press release congratulating the board of directors at a supposedly separate public company for its successful employment of entrenchment tactics to preserve the seats of two losing directors highlights the lack of separation between Braemar and other companies in the Monty Bennett sphere of influence.
 It further foreshadows the types of improper entrenchment mechanisms that Monty and his cronies will employ at Braemar to prevent independent voices from gaining access to the boardroom.

 Ashford stockholders sent Monty Bennett, the Chairman of Ashford and Braemar, a decisive message that his tyrannical reign over both companies is coming to an end.
 Blackwells is prepared for the underhanded tactics Monty and his entrenched Board will employ to preserve the golden goose that we label “Archibald and Montgomery’s shady Advisory Agreement”.
-We are unsurprised by these contaminated maneuvers given Montgomery’s past, and remind our fellow shareholders that the referendum taking place at Braemar is about only two things: a 90% collapse in Braemar’s share price and a near 600% increase in the fees paid by Braemar to entities controlled by Monty and his father, Archie.
+We are unsurprised by these contaminated maneuvers given Montgomery’s past, and remind the Braemar Board that the referendum taking place is about only two things: a 90% collapse in Braemar’s share price and a near 600% increase in the fees paid by Braemar to entities controlled by Monty and his father, Archie.
 We believe the Board will stop at nothing to ensure independent fiduciaries don’t find their way into the boardroom.
 Unfortunately for them, the clock is ticking.”

-For more information about Blackwells’ campaigns at Ashford and Braemar campaigns, visit www.montymustgo.com and www.nomoremonty.com.
+For more information about Blackwells’ campaigns at Ashford and Braemar, visit www.montymustgo.com and www.nomoremonty.com.

 About Blackwells Capital